karran-g/ultrasonic-radar/README.md

 | Signal (Orange) | Arduino D11 |

 > **Note:** The servo must be powered from the breadboard power module, not directly from the Arduino 5V pin.
 The Arduino cannot supply enough current for the servo under load.
+> For the servo power supply, I would suggest a 9V DC battery; however, keep in mind that if the battery is almost out of juice, you can spend hours debugging only to find out that it wasn't the code but the battery. :<

 ---